-In conjunction with the Sunoco Merger, ETP amended its partnership agreement to create ETP Class F Units.
-The number of ETP Class F Units issued was determined at the closing of the Sunoco Merger and equaled 90.7 million, which included 40 million ETP Class F Units issued in exchange for cash contributed by Sunoco, Inc. to ETP immediately prior to or concurrent with the closing of the Sunoco Merger.
-The ETP Class F Units generally did not have any voting rights.
-The ETP Class F Units were entitled to aggregate cash distributions equal to 35% of the total amount of cash generated by ETP and its subsidiaries, other than ETP Holdco, and available for distribution, up to a maximum of \$3.75 per ETP Class F Unit per year.
-In April 2013, all of the outstanding ETP Class F Units were exchanged for ETP Class G Units on a one-for-one basis.
-The ETP Class G Units have terms that are substantially the same as the ETP Class F Units, with the principal difference between the ETP Class G Units and the ETP Class F Units being that allocations of depreciation and amortization to the ETP Class G Units for tax purposes are based on a predetermined percentage and are not contingent on whether ETP has net income or loss.
-The ETP Class G Units are held by a subsidiary of ETP and therefore are reflected by ETP as treasury units in its consolidated financial statements.
+There are currently 90.7 million ETP Class G Units outstanding, all of which are held by wholly-owned subsidiaries of ETP.
+The ETP Class G Units generally do not have any voting rights.
+The ETP Class G Units are entitled to aggregate cash distributions equal to 35% of the total amount of cash generated by ETP and its subsidiaries, other than ETP Holdco, and available for distribution, up to a maximum of \$3.75 per ETP Class G Unit per year.
+Allocations of depreciation and amortization to the ETP Class G Units for tax purposes are based on a predetermined percentage and are not contingent on whether ETP has net income or loss.
+These units are reflected as treasury units in the consolidated financial statements.

-ETP Class H Units and Class I Units
+ETP Class H Units